RustFestEU/blog.rustfest.eu/_posts/2018-04-20-this-week-in-rustfest-6-train-strike.md

 Will prices rise? no

 Can I ask for a refund?
-Well that depends on who sold you the ticket and how
+Well that depends on who sold you the ticket and how.

 - What methods of transport are affected/available?

+Only SNCF services, so subways, buses and tramways (and cabs of course) aren't affected.

 ### How to avoid stress

 Bring an (offline) dictionary, talk to people and learn some french.
-Also a big plus of traveling by train is that you are allowed to carry liquids like a bottle of wine or two.
+Also a big plus of traveling by train is that you are allowed to carry liquids like a bottle of wine or two that you can eat with some bread and cheese!

 ## Metro System

-It is allmost never on strike.
-So even during the strike days of others the metro will run.
+Again, it is not run by SNCF so you have nothing to worry about there.
+Also, it is almost never on strike.
+So even during the strike days of others the metro will run (again, it includes buses, subways and tramways).

 ## Plane Strike

 The plains strike too?
-No actually it is the staff working inside the airport controll towers
+No actually it is the staff working inside the airport control towers.
+Nothing to worry on this side hopefully.